MrCaringi/fan-controller/README.md

 # Fan-Controllers
 ## Asustor AS6212RD

 A script which will monitor disk(s) temp.
-It take the hottest disk into account
+It monitor the hottest disk in order to change the fan speed

 ## DELL R320